tommyyau/ai-guide-creator/README.md

-# {{crew_name}} Crew

-Welcome to the {{crew_name}} Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+# AI Guide Creator

+An AI-powered guide creation system using CrewAI that generates comprehensive, well-structured guides on any topic with proper markdown formatting and observability through Arize Phoenix.

+## Features

+- 🤖 **AI-Powered Content Generation**: Uses CrewAI with content writer and reviewer agents
+- 📝 **Clean Markdown Output**: Properly formatted guides with correct heading hierarchy
+- 🔍 **Observability**: Integrated with Arize Phoenix for monitoring and debugging
+- 🎯 **Audience-Specific**: Supports beginner, intermediate, and advanced content levels
+- 📊 **Structured Process**: Outline creation → Content writing → Review → Compilation

 ## Installation

 Ensure you have Python >=3.10 <3.13 installed on your system.
-This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling, offering a seamless setup and execution experience.
+This project uses [UV](https://docs.astral.sh/uv/) for dependency management.

 First, if you haven't already, install uv: